Julia Garcia

 How did you begin working with found imagery?

-In terms of recent bodies of work that we were talking about, I think it’s a lot of getting lost in different image based platforms.
+Many times there is some secondary thing as a starting point, even if I don't adhere exactly to it, though I’m also thinking so much about form/color and figure/ground tension recently that working from no source has become really satisfying as well.
+In terms of the recent bodies of work that we were talking about, I think it’s been a lot of getting lost in different image based platforms.
 So there's this voyeur element to it as well, like being on a one sided glass, clicking through and finding all of these images, saving them, and then re-examining them, or making connections between them through the act of bringing them into the studio and using them as source material.

 What image ends up being chosen feels like a split between conceptual things that I'm thinking about and what I’m interested in terms of compositional components, kinds of tension.
 I don't necessarily always feel like paintings are about something, but that there's a way in which the choices that you make to get to a painting can be very much about something.